 As part of the Service Transition phase as Elexon prepare to switch on the MHHS SM arrangements ahead of M10, Elexon will be required to undertake industry engagement to increase Market Participants' awareness and knowledge of the MHHS SM arrangements.
-This should include guidance on what service requests and incidents should be raised with the MHHS Service Desk, what service requests and incidents should be raised elsewhere and how tickets are re-allocated between Service Desks across the MHHS TOM.
+This should include guidance on what service requests and incidents should be raised with the MHHS Service Desk, what service requests and incidents should be raised with the MHHS Service Desk, what service requests and incidents TOM.